keithbuhler/keithbuhler.github.io/content/syllabi/syllabus-trinity-philosophy-2018.md

 ### Requirements:

+1. Peter Kreeft, *Summa Philosophica*
+3. Plato, *Republic*
+4. Aristotle, *Nicomachean Ethics*
-1. The Holy Bible, *ESV Study Bible*
+5. The Holy Bible, *ESV Study Bible*
-2. Peter Leithart, *The Four: A Survey of the Gospels*
-3. A three ring binder devoted exclusively to this class with appropriate dividers
+6. A three ring binder devoted exclusively to this class with appropriate dividers
-4. Spielvogel, *Western Civilization*; 8th Edition, chapters 4-7.
-(Handouts provided by teacher)

 ### Course Description:
-This course is intended cultivate careful reading and keen understanding of history and the Holy Scriptures.
-By studying both history and Sacred Scripture in one course, students will gain a better appreciation for the ongoing dialog between man and God throughout history.

-Specifically, this course covers the History of Rome and its impact on Western Civilization from the fourth century before Christ to the early Middle Ages.
-There is a special focus on the years 0-400 AD, during which time Rome became an empire, Jesus lived and died and resurrected, the Church began and recorded its own history in the New Testament.
-By studying this epoch, students will wrestle with questions of faith, history, and philosophy, such as how we know that Jesus really rose from the dead, how a historian can account for God's providence, and the relationship between Greek and Christian thought.
-Students can expect to practice reading, critical thinking, and prayerful study of God's word.
+This course is intended to cultivate students' ability to argue well in conversation and in writing.
+More deeply, this course is intended to invite students into intellectual maturity by stoking their love of truth and fostering the joy of dialogue.

+By surveying eight major philosophical topics (such as metaphysics, epistemology, and ethics, and more) students will gain an appreciation for the vocabulary of the "Great Ideas" in the history of western philosophy.

+Armed with this vocabulary, students will read Plato, Aristotle, and other primary sources to grapple with those Great Ideas.
+Students will form their own thoughts by arguing in speech and in writing.

+This course also covers the Thesis and Law stage of the Progymnasmata.
+Students will learn to state a thesis clearly, provide arguments in support of the thesis, state objections or counterarguments, and then respond to reasonable objections to their own thesis.

-Humanities is a discipline based upon the manipulation of abstract ideas, causes, and effects, as much as on the learning of concrete facts.
-The goal is formation of good thought patterns and excellent character, rather than mastery of a body of technical knowledge.
-As a result, Humanities coursework involves reading and discussion more than anything else.
-Humanities homework, when assigned, will generally involve reading and note-taking, but most of our work actually takes place in the classroom.
+Humanities is a discipline based upon the manipulation of abstract ideas as much as on the learning of concrete facts.
+As a result, humanities coursework and homework consists primarily in in-class discussion, or assigned reading and writing.

 ### Learning Goals:

-* To become familiar with the main contours of western history, such as Hellenistic Kingdoms, the Roman Republic, the Roman Empire
+* To become familiar with the basic vocabulary of western philosophy (metaphysics, epistemology, ethics, cosmology, etc.)
-* To understand the Gospels and the New Testament, both in historical context and as living documents relevant for us today
+* To understand Plato, Aristotle, and other seminal philosophers in their historical context and as thinkers relevant for us today
-* To identify likely causes of major historical events such as the founding of the Church, the fall of Rome, the conversion of Constantine
+* To master the final Thesis/Law stages of the Progymnasmata
+* To identify arguments for and against major positions in each sub-field
+* To practice conversational inquiry (dialectic) into abstract topics as well as one's own life
-* To understand, test, and defend the Christian worldview applied to Greece, Israel, Rome, the Gospels, and the early Church.
+* To understand, test, and defend the Christian worldview applied to God, man, the universe, right and wrong, and human communities
 * To become more virtuous and wise by pursuing truth and goodness

 ### Scope, Sequence:

 This course is divided into 16 units of two weeks each:

-1. The Hellenistic Kingdoms
-2. The Hellenistic World: Society, Culture, and Religion
-3. Hellenism and the Jewish Resistance
-4. The Emergence of Rome (the Republic)
-5. The Roman Conquest and Culture
-6. The Decline and Fall of the Republic
-7. Ovid and the Age Augustus (63 BC -14 AD)
-8. The Story of Jesus
-9. The Gospels, Mark and Matthew
-10. The Gospels, Luke and Acts
-11. The Early Church
-12. The Gospel of John
-13. Crises of the Third Century, and Diocletian
-14. Christendom: The Transformation of the Roman World
-15. The Late Roman Empire and Germanic Kingdoms
-16. The Byzantine Empire & the Rise of Islam
+1. Orienting to Philosophical Thinking
+2. Logic and Method (the study of truth)
+3. Metaphysics (the study of existence)
+4. Natural Theology (the study of God)
+5. Cosmology (the study of the world)
+6. Anthropology (the study of man)
+7. Epistemology (the study of knowledge)
+8. Applied Ethics (the study of the good life)
+9. Plato, Republic II-III
+10. Plato, Republic IV-V
+11. Plato, Republic VI-VII
+12. Plato, Republic VIII-X
+13. Aristotle, Nicomachean Ethics I-III
+14. Aristotle, Nicomachean Ethics IV-VI
+15. Aristotle, Nicomachean Ethics VII-X
+16. Conclusion